 These are custom fields you can add to your form.
 The values shown are "Remote Field Names" that should be configured in the "Advanced" tab of relevant fields in order for the data to flow into your customer data platform.

 - Other Data

 These are system values that are tracked by Cheetah Experiences automatically.
 Some of them are sourced from form fields (like name and email) but you don't need to manually set the "Remote Field Name" for these fields...
 Cheetah Experiences manages this for you.
 Some items listed in this section may also be internal values that are not generated from form fields, like the time of entry or the type of experience entered.

 In addition to one entry only and one entry per day, you can now limit how often a user can enter an experience to one entry per hour.
 This is especially useful for repeat entry experiences such as quizzes, competitions and instant wins where users can try again later but you need a sensible, easy to understand rate limit.
 You'll find this and other entry constraints in the Settings tab for next generation experiences and in the Entry tab for classic experiences.

 Introducing Form Carousels & Common Footers (January 2022)

 In 2021, we introduced the next generation of Cheetah Experiences based on our Micro-Experience (MX) technology.
-We introduced support for multiple pages, multi-column layouts, branching forms, horizontal and vertical slide modes, rich text editing and an improved screen designer.
+We introduced support for multi-column layouts, branching forms, horizontal and vertical slide modes, rich text editing and an improved screen designer.